The Challenge: Book a Summer Vacation

 Imagine that!!!
 A last-minute trip to Hawaii for four at $44.80.
 How exactly did I book that?
 I had to check availability with Korean Airlines (a partner of Delta Airlines).
 For details on how to get started with doing this, I wrote a blog on How to get $11 flights to Hawaii.

-I had a choice….pay $736 per ticket or let my points earned with a credit card like the Chase Sapphire get us there and only pay $11.20 per person.
+I had a choice….pay $736 per ticket or let my points earned with a credit card like the Chase Sapphire Preferred or the Chase Sapphire Reserve could get us there and only pay $11.20 per person.
 I chose to pay less.

 What about a vacation including Ethan and Madison?

 So that’s it, right?
 Well….not exactly.
 The whole trip to the Big Island seemed incomplete knowing that Ethan and Madison wouldn’t be joining.
 So, I kept checking for a chance that something might pop up.
 Well, lo and behold, it did.
 Just a few days after I booked our trip to the Big Island for four, availability showed up for ALL six of us to go on the week of the 4th of July.
 This time, it was with British Airways (partnered with American Airlines).
 How much?
 Again….let’s pause for a second.
 This is not only in the heart of the summer, but it’s around a major US holiday – the Fourth of July.
 Each ticket if I paid in cash would’ve cost us $967 per person or $5,798.
 Did I pay anything close to that?
 You better believe that I did not (see screen shot below)

 I paid using points earned with my credit cards, it was 25,000 points per person + $11.20.
 So with the six of us, that was for 150,000 points + $67.20.
 Imagine that!!! $67.20 and ALL six of us are bound for Kauai!!!
 The odds were ever in my favor.